-Wednesdays & Thursdays at 8 PM
+Wednesdays @ 8 PM

 No other show in TV history has proven to be a force in the entertainment industry like AMERICAN IDOL.
 AMERICAN IDOL solidified itself as the No. 1 television show for nine consecutive seasons and, following its 12th season, still remains a Top 5 program.